microsoft/DMF/Dmf/Modules.Library/Dmf_RingBuffer.md

 ##### Returns

-NTSTATUS This method can fail if the ring buffer is full or the SourceBufferSize does not match the size of each entry in the ring buffer.
+NTSTATUS.
+This method can fail if the ring buffer is full or the SourceBufferSize does not match the size of each entry in the ring buffer.

 ##### Parameters
 Parameter | Description